MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/clock.md

 ---
 author: stevewhims
-description: A type containing static helper functions for converting a Windows::Foundation::DateTime (that is, a std::chrono::time_point) to and from FILETIME, and to and from time_t.
+description: A type containing static helper functions for converting a Windows::Foundation::DateTime (that is, a std::chrono::time_point) to and from winrt::file_time, and to and from time_t.
 title: winrt::clock struct (C++/WinRT)
 dev_langs: ["C++"]
 ms.author: stwhi